SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 * The section of the datasheet where they are talking abou

 ## Now we can talk about the digital I/O features supplied by the core
 (murmurs of annoyance from the audience 'about damn time!')

 * We supply the classics, which work as you know them to:
   * pinMode(uint8_t pin, uint8_t mode)
+  * digitalWrite(uint8_t pin, uint8_t state)- state should be LOW, HIGH, or CHANGE. *All other values are invalid* and hve *undefined behavior*  LOW, HIGH and CHANGE have numeric values of 0, 1, and 2, though using the numbers is deprecated.
+What digitalWrite() does not do is evaluate the state argument as a boolean and branch based on that.
   * digitalRead(uint8_t pin) - returns a uint8_t, not an int. **Does not turn off PWM when used on a pin currently outputting PWM, unlike the default core.
 Do you really want all the turnOffPWM overhead?
 Does it even make sense that reading will cancel an effect you enabled with a function ending in "Write"?**
   * analogWrite(uint8_t pin, uint8_t duty) - *That's not digital* "Well I can't very well talk about the ovewrhead without bringing up PWM, as you'll see."
 * There has always been an internal function by this name, which does exactly what it sounds like.
 For reasons unclear to me, it was hidden.
+  * turnOffPWM(uint8_t pin) - turns off PWM on the pin passed to it, if it's a PWM pin.
+Otherwise does nothing but burn a lot of clock cycles, especially on Dx-series.
+Mostly used internally, and you just digitalWrite() the pin for the same effect.
 * And we have added a bunch of new API extensions...
-  * openDrain(uint8_t pin, uint8_t state) - State = LOW or FLOATING (HIGH will work, but is not recommended).
-Leaves the port output value at 0 (and sets it to that if it isn't there already), and just changes the direction.
   * digitalWriteFast(uint8_t pin, uint8_t state) - arguments must be compile-time known foldable constants (compile errors saying as much if you try), but if they are, these are extremely fast and lightweight.
 And let's face it, this covers a lot of real situations.
   * digitalReadFast(uint8_t pin) - As above; in a construction like `if(digitalReadFast(PINNUMBER)){...}` may use only a single clock cycle on the test.
   * pinModeFast(uint8_t pin, uint8_t mode) - as above.
 Performance and overhead suffer significantly if mode not constant.